Being Grateful for your Problems

 “Above all, I have been a sentient being; a thinking animal, on this beautiful planet, and that in itself has been an enormous privilege and adventure.”

-In processing all the experiences of his life, what he comes back to, what the point of our living is all about, resides in the spiritual realm.
+In processing all the experiences of his life, what he comes back to, what the point of our living is all about, resides in the spiritual realm (and that from an agnostic).
 He knew he was going to die as many of us in this generation will.

 And this is what he says, “I cannot pretend I am without fear.
 But my predominant feeling is one of gratitude.”
 Gratitude and awe are the fundamental spiritual disposition.
 It is the wonder that you felt when your children were born.
 It is how we respond to being loved and accepted.
 It is the moments of harmony when we resonate with a rising sun and reflect the spiritual goodness of living and being connected in this world.
 So, St. Paul has a wonderful adage in Colossians 3 where he says, “cultivate a life of gratitude”.
 The spiritual life leans into the deeper meaning of our lives through the matrix of gratitude.

-Professor Robert Waldinger is concluding the most extensive longitudinal study we’ve done on the subject and he says that the research is crystal clear that our relationships are key to our well-being.[iv]
+Professor Robert Waldinger is concluding the most extensive longitudinal study we’ve done on the subject and he says that the research is crystal clear that our relationships are key to our wellbeing.

 First, that social connections are good.
 We humans are hard-wired that way.
 Family, friends, community are the building blocks for deeper, fulfilling meaning.
 And the converse is also true, loneliness is toxic for humans.
 People that are reported that they were more isolated from others than they wanted to be had poorer health, were less happy, and had earlier brain deterioration than others.
 And this is probably significant because at any given time in our country, 20% report that they are lonely and they don’t want to be.